dicarlolab/mkturk/v1b_marmoset/readme.md

 Original mkturk code.
 This runs DMS task and is the working version as of 10.04.2016.

 Images are grouped into folders.
-A task would simply choose the folder for drawing sample images and the folder for drawing test images in a DMS.
+A task would simply choose the folder for drawing sample images and the folder (**ImageFolderSample** & **ImageFolderTest**) for drawing test images in a DMS.
 Here is an example parameter file:

 ```javascript
 [{"Weight":0.39,